- Find out if insulating your roof or your loft could help you save on your energy bills

 Cold loft insulation for pitched roofs

-The simplest and cheapest roof insulation solution is the classic 'cold loft' option.
-This is often referred to as loft insulation.
+The simplest and cheapest roof insulation is the classic cold loft option.
+This is often called just loft insulation.

-Loft insulation involves insulating between and over the wooden joists immediately above the ceiling of your home's top floor.
+This type places insulation over and between the wooden joists, above the ceiling of your home's top floor.